stagedtrees/stagedtrees.github.io/_events/workshop2024.md

  -  Wednesday 23rd of October (morning): Invited and contributed talks

 ### Contributed Talks and Posters
 To be announced.

+Metti info Poster e Talks

 ### Location and Travel

-The workshop will take place either at the Dipartimento di Matematica (DIMA) of the University of Genoa.
-Genoa can be easily reached by train or flight.
-The closest airport is in Genoa Cristoforo Colombo Airport, but it does not have a large number of connections.
-Other nearby airports are Milan Malpensa, Milan Linate, Pisa, Turin, Nice.
-Genova can be reached from those airports either by train (the two main train stations are Genova Piazza Principe and Genova Brignole) or by car.
+The workshop will take place at the Dipartimento di Matematica (DIMA) of the University of Genoa.
+Genoa can be reached either by plane or by train:

+ - *By train*: The main train stations in Genoa are Genova Piazza Principe and Genova Brignole, with the latter being the closest to the Math Department.
+Not all trains to Genova arrive to Genova Brignole, as some arrive to Genova Piazza Principe only.
+If this is the case for your train, you can reach Genova Brignole either by a short train ride, metro or bus.

+ - *By plane*: The closest airport is the Genoa Cristoforo Colombo Airport, farther alternatives are Milano Linate, Milano Malpensa and Pisa.
+To reach the city center you can either take a taxi or the - not so frequent - Volabus, which also stops at the De Ferrari Square and at the Genova Brignole train station.
+Alternatively, you can take the Airlink service bus to the train station Genova Sestri Ponente Aeroporto (which can also by reached by a 20mins walk in the middle of nowhere) and then take a train going to Genova Brignole.
+The Airlink requires a bus ticket which also works for the subsequent train ride within the city (if you buy the bus ticket "integrato", costing 2.20 euro).

-If you are planning to come to DIMA by public transport, the best choice is to take the bus 17/ or 16.
+If you are planning to come to the department by public transport, the best choice is to take the bus 17/ or 16.
 If you come from the city center, you have to get out at the stop "Europa 1/Ospedale San Martino" and then take a 5 minute walk going up some stairs and going through a metal walkway.
 Another slightly slower but similar option from the city center is the 44 (getting out at the stop "San Martino 2/Papigliano" plus stairs and metal walkway).
 Bus tickets can be bought at "Tabacchi" or newspaper shops.
+Alternatively, you can buy bus tickets on the AMT app (Android, Apple).

+**WARNING: Google maps occasionally doesn't show the 16 and 17 buses on its suggestions.
+You can find its path [here](https://www.amt.genova.it/amt/trasporto-multimodale/partenze/?linea=17&mappa=Mappa) (or use OpenStreetMap).**

-Alternatively you can buy bus tickets on the AMT app.
-If you're coming by car, you just need to ring the interphone (Dipartimento di Matematica - DIMA) by the gate entrance and say you're here for the conference.
+If you're coming by car and find the gate closed, you just need to ring the interphone (Dipartimento di Matematica - DIMA) by the gate entrance and say you're here for the conference.
 After entering go straight untill you reach a big parking lot.

 We are currently in contact with local hotels to arrange special deals and possibly have most participants in the same structure.
 For more details, please contact [the organizing committee](mailto:manuele.leonelli@ie.edu).